ninelabs/ninelabs.com/_posts/2015-01-19-the-perfect-client.md

 ## Why We&rsquo;re a Great Option
-We can help companies of both sizes by offering a diverse range of services and skills for the same cost as one or two full-time staff members.
+We can help companies of both sizes by offering a diverse range of services and skills for the same cost as a full-time staff member.
+We also offer [a-la-carte sessions](/sessions/) that make it possible to get our thoughts and expertise without a huge commitment.

 This is a great benefit for the company:

 - No HR and related recruiting headaches.
 - Faster spin-up time on projects since they aren&rsquo;t looking for "the right person".